 When it comes to almost everything related to mental health, there is a heavy cloud of myths, stereotypes, and stigma hanging over it.
 Dialectical Behavioral Therapy (DBT) isn’t exempt.
 DBT, originally created to treat borderline personality disorder (BPD), has since been adopted to treat a whole range of mental disorders.
-DBT uses both one-to-one sessions between the patient and therapist as well as group sessions.
+DBT uses both one-to-one sessions between the patient and therapist as well as DBT group therapy sessions.
 Both aspects are equally important.

 Many people can understand the value of one-to-one sessions with a therapist, but group therapy can be a frightening experience, especially if you’re unsure what to expect.
 DBT Group Therapy is vital to the process of working, and many patients benefit greatly from the group sessions.
 There is no need to be nervous before you start your DBT Group Therapy sessions.